How to display values from custom managed properties in classic search results - option 1 in SharePoint Server

 '<Current item property name>':<Managed property name>'

-In our Search Center scenario, we wanted the values from the managed properties ContentSummaryOWSMTXT and owstaxIdTechnicalSubject to be displayed in the search result.
+In our Search Center scenario, we wanted the values from the managed properties ContentSummaryOWSMTXT and owstaxIdTechnicalSubject to appear in the search result.
 To make the file easier to maintain, we named the current item properties the same as the managed properties.

 - Inside the second <div> tag in the <body>, use the following syntax to add code that will display the value of the custom managed property: